Asymptotics for eigenvalues of one-dimensional Dirac operators in the weak coupling limit: The min-max principle and the long range case.

-This Lemma shows that, for sufficiently small values of $\epsilon>0$, $\gamma_1$ is either the lowest positive eigenvalue of $H_\epsilon$ or the bottom of the positive part of its essential spectrum.
+\end{proof} This Lemma shows that, for sufficiently small values of $\epsilon>0$, $\gamma_1$ is either the lowest positive eigenvalue of $H_\epsilon$ or the bottom of the positive part of its essential spectrum.
 To establish that $\gamma_1$ is an eigenvalue, it is necessary that $\gamma_1 <m$.
-We will prove this asymptotically, showing that in the weak coupling limit it lies close to the threshold~$m$.
-To this end, we establish matching lower and upper bounds, which not only prove that~$\gamma_1$~is indeed an eigenvalue but also characterize its asymptotic behavior as~$\eps\to 0$.
+To this end, we establish matching lower and upper bounds, on $\gamma_1$ which show that $\gamma_1 < m$ and capture its leading-order-asymptotics in $\eps$, thus proving Proposition~\ref{prop:general_asymptotic}.